MuhammetSEZGIN/Autonomous-Driving-Model/README.md

 # Autonomous Driving Model in Carla Simulation
 In this project, an autonomous vehicle was developed in the CARLA simulation environment.
 The primary objective of the project is to enable autonomous vehicles to navigate traffic safely and efficiently by recognizing traffic signs and lights, using distance measurement algorithms, and applying reinforcement learning techniques.
+The system is trained and tested in the CARLA simulation environment using data from sensors and cameras.
+A test video demonstrating the system's performance is available [here](https://www.youtube.com/watch?v=Vv5ntKC1Y2k)
 ## Autonomous Driving System Architecture
 ![Description of the image](picture.png)